imagineLife/big-site/content/k8s/in-depth/taints-and-tolerations.md

 # 7
 # remove taint from controlplane
+# SHOW the taint - can be seen though "kubectl describe" or
 kk describe nodes controlplane | grep Taint
-# shows....
 Taints:             node-role.kubernetes.io/master:NoSchedule

 # remove it
+# the command is NEARLT IDENTICAL to adding a taint to the node
-# NOTICE the - at the end of the taint - thats the key!
+# NOTICE the "-" at the end of the taint - thats the key!
 kk taint node controlplane node-role.kubernetes.io/master:NoSchedule- node/controlplane untainted
 ```